-A number of local banks sprung up after the world war, as a war-torn Singapore started itself to pick up.
-With the rapid growth of economy, opportunities were aplenty.
+After the Second World War, a number of local banks sprung up quickly as a war-torn Singapore started itself to pick up.
+With the rapid growth of the post-war economy, opportunities were aplenty.

 The famous Aw family (owner of Tiger Balm and Haw Par Villa) was the first to set up a bank after the war.
 Its Chung Khiaw Bank (CKB), opened in 1947, targeted ordinary folks and the middle-class families, and its innovative introduction of “piggy coin banks” was hugely popular during that era.
 It also transformed the culture of local Chinese banks, where they usually catered for a certain dialect group, to a more broad-based multiracial clientele.

 Other local banks started to join in the competition, such as Overseas Union Bank (OUB) which was established in 1947, Industrial & Commercial Bank (ICB) (1953), Bank of Singapore (1954), Far Eastern Bank (FEB) (1958) and Asia Commercial Bank (1959).

 Many of these local banks were later acquired by OUB in the seventies and eighties.